unipartdigital/udes-open/addons/udes_load_testing/tests/README.md

 New tests can be made from inheriting from LoadRunner or one of its children.
 Then write methods (whose names begin with `time_`) for each step of your process.
 By adding `time_` to you method name it will be wrapped in a timing decorator.
 Then create a test method which calls your `time_` methods and then passes them through to `_process_results`.
-This will then add the time it took too run your method into a file called `<classname without Test>_time.csv` which is a tab delimted csv.
+This will then add the time it took too run your method into a file called `<classname without Test>_time.csv` which is a tab delimited csv.
 N.B: files will be appended.
-The filename can be specified drectly by setting the _filename attribute before calling `super().setUpClass()`
+The filename can be specified directly by setting the _filename attribute before calling `super().setUpClass()`

-If you wish to view your results in an ascii plot, call the `_report` method - this should be done in another test when using `parameterized`.
+If you wish to view your results in an ASCII plot, call the `_report` method - this should be done in another test When using `parameterized`.